Who am I? I wear many hats. Take a look. . .

 - Worked for the anthropology department at SUNY New Paltz where I helped enter archaeological data into a database, and even got to put human skeletons together like a gigantic 3-D jigsaw puzzle.
 (Ten thousand year old bones aren’t yucky, BTW.)

-- Ran a school for adults in the late nineties, teaching computer software.
+- Taught at my own school for adults in the late nineties.
+I taught computer software.
 We were a little bit ahead of our time though, so it only lasted a little over a year.